 The lever shown here at the bottom of the camera should be in this position.

-Also release the gear here in the position shown.
+Also, release the gear here in the position shown.
 You will have to release the locking dog (Arrowed)to do this.

 The rest of the reassembly should be fairly plain sailing.
-Though it’s worth remembering that if you decide to test anything before assembly is complete, and the film door is closed the camera will not fire the shutter, and will attempt to load film on every press of the release button.
+Though it’s worth remembering that if you decide to test anything before assembly is complete, and the film door is closed the camera will not fire the shutter and will attempt to load film on every press of the release button.

 That just about does it for this one.
-You have seen how to dismantle one of these Nikon cameras, and noted one or two features of the Nikon design philosophy contributing to the popularity of these cameras among professional photographers, and serious amateurs.
-Admittedly, the approach does not result in the most compact and lightweight design, but they do result in a tough reliable design which is relatively simple to maintain in that state, which is after all what is called for.
+You have seen how to dismantle one of these Nikon cameras and noted one or two features of the Nikon design philosophy contributing to the popularity of these cameras among professional photographers, and serious amateurs.
+Admittedly, the approach does not result in the most compact and lightweight design, but they do result in a tough reliable design which is relatively simple to maintain in that state, which is after all that is called for.

 Just in case you were wondering.
-After putting the mirror back onto it’s pin, it all works perfectly.
+After putting the mirror back onto its pin, it all works perfectly.